viper-adnan/Warez/README.md

 #### Private Trackers
 - [/PTG tracker manifesto](https://anonym.to/?https://pastebin.com/thLgSkNE) - List of private trackers
 - [0QoLttS.jpg](https://anonym.to/?https://i.imgur.com/0QoLttS.jpg) - Screenshot of a table from somewhere of private trackers and their sign-up requirements
+- [AcrossTheTasman](https://anonym.to/?https://acrossthetasman.com/forum.php) - A tracker for movies, games and more.
 - [AlphaRatio](https://anonym.to/?https://alpharatio.cc) - (AR) - A good starter tracker with lots of freeleech content.
 - [AvistaZ](https://anonym.to/?) - (EN) - AvistaZ (AsiaTorrents) is a Private Torrent Tracker for ASIAN MOVIES / TV / Docus.
 - [AnimeBytes](https://anonym.to/?https://animebytes.tv/) - (AB) - community centralized around Japanese media, including anime, manga, and music.